 Lapan, R.T., Gysbers, N.C. & Kayson, M. (2006).
 The relationship between the implementation of the Missouri Comprehensive Guidance Program and student academic achievement.
 Columbia, MO: University of Missouri.

-The Keys to Effective Guidance and Counseling Programs
+The Keys to Effective School Counseling Programs

-guidance that has been adopted by the board of education
+counseling that has been adopted by the board of education

 professional school counselors K-12 spending 100 percent of their time working